American Car Brands

 Auburn Logo

 The predecessor of the Auburn Automobile Company produced horse-drawn carriages.
-But as it developed, the automobile brand separated from the parent company to create experimental models.
+However, as it developed, the automobile brand separated from the parent company to create experimental models.
 Its history ended in 1937 when the holding company it was part of was declared bankrupt.
 This was all because the manufacturer staked on unprofitable luxury cars.
 The Auburn logo looked no less luxurious: a gold plaque engraved with the brand name.

 Franklin